ni/grpc-device/README.md

 # NI Device gRPC Server and Client APIs

 This repo contains the C++ code and `.proto` files needed to build and run the NI gRPC Device Server for supported NI hardware driver APIs.
-Also contained in this repo are instructions and examples wirtten in Python that demonstrate how to create client code that interacts with devices connected to an instance of the NI gRPC Device Server.
+Also contained in this repo are instructions and examples written in Python that demonstrate how to create client code that interacts with devices connected to an instance of the NI gRPC Device Server.

 The server and the corresponding client API allows NI's instrumentation to be accessed and controlled through a remote interface via pre-defined APIs in a holistic and OS agnostic way using a client/server architecture.
 The API is not a driver but instead a layer on top of the existing driver C APIs that provides remote capabilities.